kubeflow/website/content/docs/guides/gcp-e2e.md

   your configuration:
     * `{DEPLOYMENT_NAME}_deployment_manager_configs`: Configuration for
       deployment manager.
-        **Important** This directory contain JSON files containing secrets for your service accounts. **Checking your keys into source control is not advised.**
+      **Important:** This directory contains JSON files containing the secrets for your service accounts. **Checking your keys into source control is not advised.**
     * `{DEPLOYMENT_NAME}_ks_app`: Your ksonnet application.

 ## Create a Cloud Storage bucket